NLTP/Rules/README.md

 - (c) Saving CSVs is the responsibility of both participating teams, and any match with incomplete or late submissions are subject to penalties from the commissioners.
 - (d) Teams are required to submit scores and tagpro eu's for all regular season and postseason games.
 - (e) If teams are not able to get tagpro eu's for any reason, then a csv or screenshot of the scoreboard will be acceptable, if there are no timeouts.
 Keep in mind this is not ideal.
-- (f) If at any point a half is played 3v4, or if the game is determined noncompetitive by the CRC, it runs the risk of being thrown out statistically.
-This is under the discretion of the CRC.
+- (f) If at any point a half is played 3v4, or if the game is determined noncompetitive by the CRC, it runs the risk of being thrown out statistically at the discretion of the CRC.

 ---